 Step 2: Make sure the thickest part of the branch acts as a comfortable handle.

 Step 3: Use anything sharp to carve the tip into an effective point for stabbing.

 15. Finding Food Source

-You should find food as fast as you can.
+If you don’t have any canned meats with you to sustain until the rescue comes along, you should find food as fast as you can.
 Food and water are the most relevant things you should take care to find.
 There are two sources of nutritional content in the forest: plants and animals.
 You can start looking for animal tracks if you are a keen hunter.
 If this is the case, you can identify traces of predators as well.